 Where to Stay

 Nowhere is far away when you’re staying in Hoi An!
 You’ll find hotels, homestays, and hostels just right for your budget, from the Old Town to the coast and beyond.
-Cua Dai is home to numerous opulent resorts that are popular with honeymooners and families, such as Palm Garden Resort & Spa, Victoria Hoi An Beach Resort, and Sunrise Premium Resort — the latter being one that we personally recommend.
+Cua Dai is home to numerous opulent resorts that are popular with honeymooners and families, such as Palm Garden Resort & Spa, Victoria Hoi An Beach Resort, and Sunrise Premium Resort.
 Looking for 5 stars? – Vinpearl Resort & Spa Hoi An is your best bet.

 If you want to stay as close to Cua Dai Beach as you can without loosening the purse strings too much, Plants Garden Villa offers affordable beachfront accommodation towards the northern end and Hoi An Beach Resort is solidly mid-range and very central.
 Both are within walking distance of most restaurants, bars, and shops.
 They also both provide free bikes and a shuttle service to the airport.